luizamedeiros/Notes-App-react/README.md

 # Notes app made with React

 This project was made as a course project, and it's my first time using React!
-The user can add their own categories to the notes, which have a title and content.
+The user can write their own categories to add to the notes, which have a title and content.
+User's categories are added to and chosen from a dropdown list.
 Notes can also be deleted.

 ## Available Scripts